indiepopart/express-typescript-fga/README.md

 ## Run OpenFGA with docker

-In the `final` dir, start up MongoDB and OpenFGA services:
+In the `final` dir, start MongoDB and OpenFGA services:

 ```shell
 docker compose up